schleuder/schleuder-website/docs/index.md

 If you change the port schleuderd is listening at, you must tell SchleuderConf (CLI-option `-p`) and Webschleuder( `schleuderd_uri` in `webschleuder.yml`), respectively.

+{: .note}
+Please take care to run `schleuderd` as the user that owns your the directory of schleuder lists (by default `/var/schleuder/lists`) to avoid running into file permission problems!

 ### Webschleuder